qcr/ros-services/README.md

 The robot-bringup-daemon package installs the ```robot-bringup``` daemon.
 This daemon executes the command specified by the ```QCR_ROBOT_LAUNCH``` variable in ```/etc/qcr/env.bash``` - allowing custom commands such as roslaunch to be initiated at boot.

-*Note*: this daemon/service is considered legacy and has been superseded by the ros-sensors, ros-robot, and ros-project meta services in combination with the [QCR Services Tool](https://github.com/qcr/services).
+*Note*: this daemon/service is considered legacy and has been superseded by the ros-sensors, ros-robot, and ros-project meta services.

 ### ros-sensors